jaimindp/Devcember/README.md

 - Create a NFT collection
 - Build an interface for Ambient DEX
 - Do some Caddi integrations 👀
-- Interface for perp dexes and aggregators (Hyperliquid, MUX, LogX, RageTrade)
+- Interface for perp dexes and aggregators (Hyperliquid, Aevo, Vertex, MUX, LogX, RageTrade)
 - Build a GPT interface to execute smart contracts from natual language
 - On chain notifications
   - From scratch